5 recommended OTC drugs

 Frequently asked

-How long is normal to go without a stool?
+How long is it normal to go without a bowel movement?

 Are laxatives dangerous?

-Bulk-forming and osmotic ones are safe long-term.
-Chronic stimulant laxatives lead to dependence.
+Bulk-forming and osmotic ones are safe for long-term use.
+Stimulant ones used chronically lead to dependence.

 Can I take Dulcolax every day?

-No - maximum 7-10 consecutive days.
-For chronic constipation use lactulose or macrogol.
+No — for a maximum of 7-10 consecutive days.
+For chronic constipation, use lactulose or macrogol.

 How quickly does a laxative work?